 Two of the most notable problems faced by email marketers are the number of devices consumers now use, and the resulting fragmentation of data.
 By 2030, researchers predict that each person will have fifteen different connected devices, further fragmenting information.

-Data management platforms, or DMPs, can help resolve this issue by gathering, organizing, and sharing data.
+Data management platforms, file recovery or DMPs, can help resolve this issue by gathering, organizing, and sharing data.
 In addition, with a DMP you can collect data (both online and offline) through CRMs, point-of-sale units, mobile platforms, and other channels.

 Once collated, you can then segment data based on various demographics and behaviors.
 This then allows marketers to create targeted outreach campaigns, seek new prospects, and improve personalization as a whole.